- Pets and Animals

 The most important thing to keep in mind before deciding to leave a dog alone for even a few hours, is that you must give it easy and free access to a toilet area.
 A lot depends on where you live, on the breed, training, size and age of the dog.
 If you live in an apartment for example, leaving a dog alone even for a few hours might be a problem, because house trained dogs need access to a toilet area and will normally do everything in their power so as not to have an accident inside the house.
 With no access to a toiltet area however, dogs can only retain themselves for a few hours, a day at the most, less if they are puppies or senior dogs, and having to retain themselves can be very stressful for the animal, may cause potential kidney and other health problems and in any case, prevents you from leaving them alone for more than a few hours at the most.

 If you have an outside area in your house that the dog may use for its toilet needs, like a garden, yard, patio or even a balcony, a doggy door is the perfect solution.
-There are many kinds and styles to choose among, from simple flaps to really weatherproof dog doors that will keep the elements outside your house while giving your dog the freedom to go out whenever it likes.
-If you are concerned with the security of leaving such an access to your house while you are away, especially with large dog doors that could be large enough for stray animals or even burglars to crawl in, you may also consider the option of electronically controlled security dog doors.
+There are many kinds and styles to choose among, from simple flaps to really all weather doggy doors your house while giving your dog the freedom to go out whenever it likes.
+If you are concerned with the security of leaving such an access to your house while you are away, especially with large dog doors that could be large enough for stray animals or even burglars to crawl in, you may also consider the option of electronically controlled pet doors

 Dog doors are fairly easy to install with the use of very basic tools and teaching your dog to use it is fairly straightforward.
 It took our Golden Retriever two days to understand and master the new state of things and after that she couldn't be happier, going in and out on her own a hundred times a day, or so it seems to us!